Rammsauer/greenwashing/README.md

 Utterly empty of baggage.
 No people except for Jack and a SECURITY TASK FORCE MAN.
-The Security TFM, smirking, holds
+The Security TFM, smirking, holds a receiver to his ear from an official phone on the wall.
 </pre>